GoogleContainerTools/container-debug-support/CONTRIBUTING.md

-# Contributing to Skaffold tools for Java
+# Contributing to Container Debug Runtime Support

 We'd love to accept your patches and contributions to this project.
 There are just a few small guidelines you need to follow.